Invar

 Properties

-Common grades of Invar have a coefficient of thermal expansion (denoted α, and measured between 20 °C and 100 °C) of about 1.2 × 10−6 K−1 (1.2 ppm/°C), while ordinary steels have values of around 11–15 ppm/°C.[citation needed] Extra-pure grades (<0.1% Co) can readily produce values as low as 0.62–0.65 ppm/°C.[citation needed] Some formulations display negative thermal expansion (NTE) characteristics.[citation needed] Though it displays high dimensional stability over a range of temperatures, it does have a propensity to creep.[6][7]
+Common grades of Invar have a coefficient of thermal expansion (denoted α, and measured between 20°C and 100°C) of about 1.2 × 10⁻⁶ K⁻¹ (1.2 ppm/°C), while ordinary steels have values of around 11–15 ppm/°C. Extra-pure grades (<0.1% Co) can produce values as low as 0.62–0.65 ppm/°C. Some formulations display negative thermal expansion (NTE) characteristics.
+Though it displays high dimensional stability over a range of temperatures, it does have a propensity to creep.

 Applications

-Invar is used where high dimensional stability is required, such as precision instruments, clocks, seismic creep gauges, color-television tubes' shadow-mask frames,[8] valves in engines and large aerostructure molds.[9]
+Invar is used where high dimensional stability is required, such as precision instruments, clocks, seismic creep gauges, color-television tube shadow-mask frames, valves in engines, and large aerostructure molds.

 One of its first applications was in watch balance wheels and pendulum rods for precision regulator clocks.
-At the time it was invented, the pendulum clock was the world's most precise timekeeper, and the limit to timekeeping accuracy was due to thermal variations in length of clock pendulums.
-The Riefler regulator clock developed in 1898 by Clemens Riefler, the first clock to use an Invar pendulum, had an accuracy of 10 milliseconds per day, and served as the primary time standard in naval observatories and for national time services until the 1930s.
+When the clock pendulum was first invented, the limit to timekeeping accuracy was due to thermal variations in the length of clock pendulums.
+The Riefler regulator clock, developed in 1898 by Clemens Riefler, was the first clock to use an Invar pendulum.
+It had an accuracy of 10 milliseconds per day and served as the primary time standard in naval observatories and for national time services until the 1930s.

-In land surveying, when first-order (high-precision) elevation leveling is to be performed, the level staff (leveling rod) used is made of Invar, instead of wood, fiberglass, or other metals.[10][11]
-Invar struts were used in some pistons to limit their thermal expansion inside their cylinders.[12]
-In the manufacture of large composite material structures for aerospace carbon fibre layup molds, Invar is used to facilitate the manufacture of parts to extremely tight tolerances.[13]
+In land surveying, when first-order (high-precision) elevation leveling is performed, the leveling rod used is made of Invar instead of wood, fiberglass, or other metals.
+Invar struts were used in some pistons to limit their thermal expansion inside their cylinders.
+In the manufacture of large composite material structures for aerospace carbon fiber layup molds, Invar is used to facilitate the manufacture of parts to extremely tight tolerances.

 Variations